discourse/discourse/docs/ADMIN-QUICK-START-GUIDE.md

 ### Edit the Welcome topic

 One of the default topics you get is [Welcome to Discourse](/t/welcome-to-discourse).
-This topic has no category, and it is pinned, so it will appear on the homepage for all new users.

-The welcome topic is hugely important -- it tells visitors
+This topic will appear on the homepage for all new users.
+Your welcome topic is hugely important – it tells visitors

 - Who is this forum for?
 - What can they find here?
 - Why should they visit here?

-Edit this topic and write a **brief introduction for your forum** that explains what the heck is going on here -- so new users who find your forum will have some idea what they're getting into, and what the purpose of your forum is.
+Edit this topic and write a **brief introduction for your forum** that explains what the heck is going on here – so new users who find your forum will have some idea what they're getting into, and what the purpose of your forum is.

 Don't write a novel because nobody will read it.
 What is the "elevator pitch" for your forum?
 How would you describe this forum to a stranger on an elevator when you have about 1 minute to talk?